playcanvas/editor-mcp-server/README.md

 ### Run MCP Server

-The MCP Server can be driven by Cursor (using Claude Sonnet 3.5 or 3.7) or Claude Desktop.
-We have found Claude Desktop to be generally more reliable.
+The MCP Server can be driven by Cursor or Claude Desktop.

+> [!TIP]
+> We have found Claude Desktop to be generally more reliable.

 #### Claude Desktop